kit-data-manager/fairdo-cookbook/src/datatypes_step_2_2.md

 | documentHash        | <span style="color:green">Reuse</span> **sha-checksum** (21.T11148/66bf538937bf74bfc48a)      |
 | aclList             | <span style="color:red">Create</span>                                                       |

----

-:exclamation: It's highly recommended to note the PIDs of the identified Data Types, as we'll need them later.
+> <span style="color:orange">It's highly recommended to note the PIDs of the identified Data Types, as we'll need them later.</span>

----

 Almost done, only `aclList` is still open.
 As this property is another complex type, we have to create another checklist filling it the same way as we just did: